alvaro-minzala/VegieMato/README.md

 -New!
 Windows®️ Program(Better with Windows 11)
--Support for iOS 9.3 or newer(rebuilt app, broke for now, wip because my mac has broke) -Support for OS X 10.11 or newer(rebuilt app, broke for now and a wip because of the same reason) -iOS app will be downloadable from jailbreaks.app and AltStore -Android .apk file will be downloadable when finished.
+-Support for iOS 9.3 or newer(rebuilt app, broke for now, wip because my mac has broke) -Support for OS X 10.11 or newer(rebuilt app, broke for now and a wip because of the same reason) -Android .apk file will be downloadable when finished.